tonis2/LeanDB/readme.md

 Want to use indexedDB in browser but the API seems too hard to manage ?

-LeanDB will help you here, it provides easy to use API, so you can create database schemas and queries without any problems and its all written in ES6 .
+LeanDB will help you here, it provides easy to use API, small JavaScript footprint, dependency free build.